lindongli/node-red-contrib-homebridge-automation/README.md

 #### Breaking Change

 - Have updated support for power bars and devices with multiple services #216, #212 and #221.
-As a side effect the number of devices returned have increased and names of devices with multilple services have changed.
-Pls revisit your device naming after installing.
+As a side effect the number of devices returned have increased and names of devices with multiple services have changed.
+Pls revisit your devices after installing.
+If an issue with naming occurs, the debug log will show it as a Device Registration Error.
+In my setup node's with Camera Motion sensors and Ceiling Fans needed to be revisited.

 #### Changes